 - customize the content for each individual user

-We take reasonable precautions to protect your Information from loss, misuse, or alteration.
-Personally identifiable information is stored on our server and is not publicly accessible.
-Further, personally identifiable information is only accessed by our employees on a “need to know” basis.
+We take reasonable precautions to protect your information from loss, misuse, or alteration.
+Personal information is stored on our server, and secured by a third party provider, and is not publicly accessible.
+Further, personal information is only accessed by our employees on a “need to know” basis.
 To prevent unauthorized access, maintain data accuracy, and ensure the correct use of information, we have put in place appropriate physical, electronic, and managerial procedures to safeguard and secure the information we collect online.
-Additionally, sensitive data such as credit card numbers are encrypted using SSL and other industry standard measures, to provide an additional level of security.
-We encourage you to take all appropriate security measures when providing us with Information – such as using and limiting access to your credit card and banking information and access to your computers, personal electronic devices, and web browsers.
+Additionally, sensitive data, such as that which is necessary for making online gifts, such as credit card numbers, are encrypted using SSL and other industry standard measures, to provide an additional level of security.
+We encourage you to take all appropriate security measures when providing us with information – such as using and limiting access to your credit card and banking information and access to your computers, personal electronic devices, and web browsers.

 - process any outstanding or unresolved charitable donation

 - meet our legal, tax, audit, or accounting obligations